tastybug/zettelkasten/catalog/spring/springboot-mod4-web-apps-and-rest.md

 }
 ```

-## Message Converters
+## Message Converters for XML, JSON, CSV, ...

 If you take in a request, the caller provides an `Accept: mimetype` header to indicate the acceptable format.
 In the response, the host indicates the delivered format with `Content-Type: mimetype`.
 This is called "Content Negotiation" and this should not have an impact on the controller logic.
 Message Converts (auto-configured by Spring Boot) take care of mapping the domain objects to these formats so that the developer does not have to do this programmatically.
+The message converters do their thing in the background for each return value annotated as `@ResponseBody` (or indirectly via `@RestController`).

 If you want full control over the response and skip implicit handling, use `ResponseEntity` with its fluent API: